Do you have a problem with never being able to finish what you started?

 Who is Jon Acuff?

-Jon Acuff is the New York Times Bestselling author of six books including titles such as Do Over: Make Today the First Day of Your New Career (Amazon), Start and Quitter: Closing the Gap Between Your Day Job & Your Dream Job (Amazon).
+Jon Acuff is the New York Times Bestselling author of five books including titles such as Do Over: Make Today the First Day of Your New Career (Amazon), Start, Quitter: Closing the Gap Between Your Day Job & Your Dream Job (Amazon) and his first book, Stuff Christians Like.

 Acuff has used proceeds from fundraising at his blog to build a kindergarten in Vietnam.